stevedonovan/gentle-intro/1-basics.md

 }
 ```

-Rust (like Go, which it superficially resembles in many ways) goes back to an
+Rust goes back to an
 older style of argument declaration, where the type follows the name.
 This is
 how it was done in Algol-derived languages like Pascal.